 The Tasmanian Lymphoedema and Laser Therapy Centre offers an intensive course of two or three consecutive days a week of treatment, depending on the degree or staging of the patient’s lymphoedema.
 Early intervention greatly assists in long-term management.

-One hour Low Level Laser Therapy and one hour Manual Lymphatic Drainage Massage.
+One hour Low Level Laser Therapy (Photobiomodulation) and one hour Manual Lymphatic Drainage Massage.

 Low Level Laser Therapy using both a scanning laser and a hand-held probe helps lymphoedema by: